open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 cSpell:ignore: fanoutconsumer probabilisticsampler spanmetrics zpages
 ---

-OpenTelemetry Collector is an executable that can receive telemetry data, optionally process it, and export it further.
+The OpenTelemetry Collector is an executable file that can receive telemetry, process it, and export it to multiple targets, such as observability backends.

-The Collector supports several popular open source protocols for receiving and sending telemetry data as well as offering a pluggable architecture for adding more protocols.
+The Collector supports several popular open source protocols for receiving and sending telemetry data, and it offers an extensible architecture for adding more protocols.

-Data receiving, processing, and exporting are done using [Pipelines](#pipelines).
-The Collector can be configured to have one or more pipelines.
+Data receiving, processing, and exporting are done using [pipelines](#pipelines).
+You can configure the Collector to have one or more pipelines.

 Each pipeline includes the following:

-- A set of [Receivers](#receivers) that receive the data.
+- A set of [receivers](#receivers) that collect the data.
-- A series of optional [Processors](#processors) that get the data from receivers and process it.
+- A series of optional [processors](#processors) that get the data from receivers and process it.
-- A set of [Exporters](#exporters) which get the data from processors and send it outside the Collector.
+- A set of [exporters](#exporters) which get the data from processors and send it outside the Collector.

 The same receiver can be included in multiple pipelines and multiple pipelines